tParton: Implementation of next-to-leading order evolution of transversity parton distribution functions: Methods

 \subsection{Solution via the convolution theorem for Mellin transforms}

 The Mellin transform of a function $f$ is defined as

 For a function $f$ with Mellin transform $\mathcal{M}[f]=\hat f$,

 where $c$ is any real number for which the integral converges absolutely~\cite{cohen}.
-When we have a plus function which includes factors of $\ln(1-x)$, the Mellin transform of the plus function is regularized by Eq.
+When we have a plus distribution which includes factors of $\ln(1-x)$, the Mellin transform of the plus distribution is regularized by Eq.
 (29) in Vermaseren~\cite{vermaseren}\footnote{There is a typo in the ArXiv version of \cite{vermaseren}, with a missing factor of $x^m$ in the last line of Eq.
 (29).}:

-Otherwise, the normal definition of the plus function in Eq. (\ref{eq:plus}) applies to Eq. (\ref{eq:mellin}).
+Otherwise, the normal definition of the plus distribution in Eq. (\ref{eq:plus}) applies to Eq. (\ref{eq:mellin}).
 Note also that~\cite{vermaseren} uses a definition of the Mellin transform which is shifted by $1$ as compared to this work: $m=s-1$.
 The well-known convolution theorem also applies to the Mellin transform~\cite{handbook}:

-Consequently, the solution to the DGLAP equation at NLO is such that the moments of the resulting PDF are given by: \begin{widetext}
+Consequently, the solution to the DGLAP equation at NLO is such that the moments of the resulting PDF are given by: